So let’s be clear: I think traditional New Year’s resolutions are dumb.

 6. Say No to Your Phone

-Some ways to combat this include setting up screen-free times into your schedule as well as only allowing myself to check notifications at specific times of day.
-Otherwise it’s all too tempting!
+Some ways to combat this include setting up screen-free times into your schedule as well as only allowing yourself to check notifications at specific times of the day.
+Otherwise, it’s all too tempting!

 7. Spend Time in Nature

 There’s something spiritual about the sky, the sea, the mountains, the fields.
 As someone who grew up in the Pacific Northwest and now lives in the Midwest, I can find my present opportunities…lacking.
 But that just means I’m not looking hard enough.

 Studies show that being in nature is good for your mental and physical health.
 So let’s get out there regularly and make it a priority!

 Brainstorm some ways you can enjoy nature, whether it’s sitting out on your back deck every day, taking a long walk once a week, or planning a trip out into the wilderness.

 Weight loss is on the brain for many people at this time of year, and that’s necessarily not a bad thing…but we can go about it the wrong way.

 I find that I’m healthiest when I’m not thinking in terms of how I’m limiting myself but rather embracing what I love.

 I finally admitted to myself recently that I don’t love salad.
 Plus no one else in my family likes it.
 I’ll eat it because I know it’s good for me and that’s enough of a motivator…but I’m a lot more excited about a plethora of other vegetable-rich dishes that I’ve learned how to make in the past year.
 So rather than forcing myself to limit my food to something I’m not wild about, our family is getting adventurous with healthy, whole foods we love and can be thankful for.
 See the difference?